-1. Harris is the only school with graduates who have won all of the major music, film and television awards– Grammy, Emmy, JUNO, Oscar and Canadian Screen Awards.
-Harris Alumni won or were nominated for 247 awards in 2017 and 2016.
+2. Harris is the only school with graduates who have won all of the major music, film and television awards– Grammy, Emmy, JUNO, Oscar and Canadian Screen Awards.
+Harris Alumni won or were nominated for 247 awards in the last 2 years.

 Alumni won ten 2017 JUNO Awards.
 CMW Media Release Click Here.

-2. The faculty are active industry leaders and over 60% have won awards for what they teach.
-Harris faculty won or were nominated for 24 awards in 2017 and 2016.
+3. The faculty are active industry leaders and over 60% have won awards for what they teach.
+Harris faculty won or were nominated for 24 awards in the last 2 years.

 a) Six annual ‘Peace & Reconciliation’ programs for young adults from conflicted areas in the North and South of Ireland funded by the International Fund for Ireland.